 Mrs. King died in Kingsville on the 29th of August, 1881 at the age of 31.
 She was buried at the Church of the Epiphany Anglican Cemetery in Kingsville.

 Dr. King practiced medicine until 1893.
 He left the practice of medicine to focus on his many business pursuits.
 He was the Vice President and Manager of the United Gas Company.
 Dr. King was also the President of the Lake Erie and Detroit River Railroad Co.
 Hiram Walker established the railway in 1888.
 In the beginning the railway facilitated the shipping of cattle and grain for Mr. Walker’s enterprises, including a distillery that was built in Walkerville, Ontario (now part of Windsor).
 The Lake Erie and Detroit River Railroad Company continued to expand its services east into Chatham-Kent and eventually on to St Thomas.
 Dr. King and Mr. Walker were also directors of the Lake Erie Navigation Company.

 Dr. King died in Kingsville on the 8th of July, 1907.
 At the time of his death, Dr. King resided on Mill Street West in Kingsville.
+According to the death notice published in the Detroit Free Press on the 9th of July, 1907, Dr. King was one of the richest men in Essex and was reported to be worth a quarter of a million dollars.
 He was buried at the Epiphany Anglican Cemetery in Kingsville next to his wife.

 **Dr. King’s son Lt.
 Col. Arthur Hamilton King served with the Canadian Mounted Rifles during the Boar War in Africa.
 His son Major George Clarence King served with the Canadian Armed Forces in England and France during WWI.